MKowal2/movie_ratings_ML/README.md

 Done in the Machine Learning CP831 course at Ryerson University.

 First, I clean the data, and extract useful features to predict ratings.
-Then, I create a recommender system for people based off of past ratings.
+Then, I create a recommender system for people based off of past ratings and the plot summaries of the movies they liked, using TF-IDF.